rita-berrada/CompensAI/README.md

 - **Form recording:** Playwright records a video of the form being filled so you can verify what was submitted
 - **Billing:** 10% success fee calculated on approval, Stripe Checkout link generated automatically

----

 ## Quick Start

-> **Note:** This project connects to your own accounts.
+> This project connects to your own accounts.
 You will need to set up your own API keys — none are included in this repository.

 ### Prerequisites